bertilmuth/requirementsascode/requirementsascodeextract/README.md

 # requirementsascodeextract
-With this subproject, you can generate plain text documentation (e.g HTML pages) from the use cases inside the code.
+With requirementsascodeextract, you can generate plain text documentation (e.g HTML pages) from a use case model inside the code.

 ## Using requirementsascodeextract
 In order to use requirementsascodeextract, you need to: